algorand/go-algorand/tools/teal/templates/docs/delegate-keyreg.teal.md

 &&
 ```

 Next, check that the lease field is exactly `TMPL_LEASE`.
+This prevents the delegated key from draining the account by making many transactions, each with its own fee.
+By ensuring that `FirstValid` is an exact multiple of `TMPL_PERIOD`, and that `TMPL_LEASE` is a specific value, this allows at most one transaction to be approved by this contract per `TMPL_PERIOD`.

 ```
 txn Lease